 What To Seecafes, clubs and museums of the Old Town and Kazimierz (we’ve attempted to make a life out of it), don’t hesitate to take a trip across the river into Podgórze - arguably the city’s most evocative and mysterious district; the Jewish heritage trail also naturally leads you from Kazimierz into Podgórze, where the worst horror of Kraków’s Nazi occupation played out and Schindler made a name for himself.

 Just west of the Old Town lies Salwator - Kraków's greenest district, and home to one of its most unique outdoor attractions, Kościuszko Mound.
 Within these pages you’ll also find a section devoted to Nowa Huta, one of only two planned socialist realist cities ever built.
 Designed to be the antithesis of everything Kraków’s Old Town represents, both culturally and aesthetically, the commie comforts of Nowa Huta are only a tram ride away.
-Those staying in the area for a week or more should strongly consider day trips to Wieliczka, Auschwitz-Birkenau and Tarnów, information about all of which you’ll find here by reading on.
-However long your stay, the meticulously updated information in this guide will help you make the most of it.
+Those staying in the area for a week or more should strongly consider day trips to Wieliczka, Auschwitz-Birkenau and Tarnów.
+However long your stay, our meticulously updated information will help you make the most of it.
 Enjoy exploring Kraków and Małopolska.